Welcome to the Muslim Traveler’s Guide to the World!

 The Muslim Traveler

-If you think that the Muslim Traveler is about traveling to have fun and enjoy life, Well, It’s not!
+If you think that the Muslim Traveler is about traveling to have fun and enjoy life, well, it’s not!

 This blog is about being conscious and faithful when traveling the world or planning to travel anywhere as a Muslim.
-It’s always not about traveling to have fun, it’s more about traveling to learn.
+It’s not always about traveling to have fun; it’s more about traveling to learn.

-The truth is that today’s modern travel isn’t the travel for most Muslims out there, but still, there is a lot to explore on this planet to learn the signs of our creator and lord (Allah) the one who created us along with everything we have on this planet.
+The truth is that today’s modern travel isn’t the travel for most Muslims out there, but still, there is a lot to explore on this planet to learn the signs of our creator and lord (Allah), the one who created us along with everything we have on this planet.

 I called it the Muslim Traveler to mean a traveler who travels to learn about his lord (Allah) who is the only one, a traveler who travels to worship Allah, a traveler who travels to learn the deen, a traveler who is a believer, a traveler who is a stranger, a traveler who is an explorer, a traveler who doesn’t travel but to learn and understand this worldly life and its purpose, a traveler who travels to seek forgiveness and pleasure of Allah.
 And that’s the real definition of the “Muslim Traveler” we all should understand!